 For indoor growing, we don’t recommend buying orchids in the high humidity category.
 To provide the humidity requirements for these without the proper insulation and wall preparation, the dry wall, plaster, and window sills will mold.
 The humidity will penetrate the walls and condense on the exterior siding, causing extensive damage to the structure of your house.

 Draculas (or Masdevallias) are in this category, and they prefer around 70-80% of relative humidity.
 To grow these higher-humidity orchids, you’ll need to either a buy a plastic enclosure and maintain that enclosure ventilated with small circular fans, or build a greenhouse.
+I made a video about creating a terrarium with Draculas and Masdevalias, which you can see on this page.

 A few signs that your orchid is not receiving sufficient humidity is the drying and browning of the tips of the leaves.
 The very end dries up like crumpled leaves after they fall.
 The leaves become wrinkled and droopy.
 On sympodials, the pseudobulbs will start to shrink.